 - Living Stations, live portrayal of the Passion of Christ,

-help to run events through out the year, Christmas bazaar, Parish Picnic, Mardi Gras, Advent activities, 301-739-0390CHERISH: Catholic Hearts Espoused Rejoice in Sacramental Hope
+help to run events through out the year, including the Christmas bazaar, Parish Picnic, Mardi Gras, and Advent activities, 301-739-0390CHERISH: Catholic Hearts Espoused Rejoice in Sacramental Hope

 Ministry to nurture

 and rejoice in the beauty of the Sacrament of marriage.
 Periodic retreats for married couple that include a meal, speakers, reflection, and the Mass, and often times Confession.
 Contact CHERISH